|Introduction||The instrument||The music||Maintenance||References|

 Here are some other mp3 examples of traditional tunes, played by me on pipes made by Alban Faust:

-A few recordingsThere are only two albums with an explicit focus on Swedish bagpipes - the previously mentioned Säckpipa record (LP) by Per Gudmundson (1983), and my own Olle Gällmo - med pipan i säcken (2008).
-Gudmundson's LP is hard to find, unfortunately, and was never released on CD.
+A few recordingsThere are only two albums with an explicit focus on Swedish bagpipes - the previously mentioned Säckpipa record (LP) by Per Gudmundson (1983, re-released on CD 2015), and my own Olle Gällmo - med pipan i säcken (2008).

 The quartet Blå Bergens Borduner (The drones from the blue mountains) include three Swedish bagpipers.
-Their only record, by the same name as the group, include 8 tracks with Swedish bagpipes.
+Their first album, by the same name as the group, include 8 tracks with Swedish bagpipes.
+In 2015 they made a new CD called "Inga kônstigheter", also this one with many good bagpipe tracks.

 Another classic is the CD Bordunmusik från Dalsland (Drone music from Dalsland) with Alban Faust.
 Most tracks include bagpipes of Swedish, French, German or Flemish origin.
 10 tracks include Swedish bagpipes.

 Then there are a number of records where bagpipes are used, but more sparingly.
 Groups to look out for are, for example, Hedningarna, Lure (Valramn), Faust, Frifot, Dråm and Svanevit.
-Piper names to look for include Erik Ask-Upmark, Stefan Ekedahl, Alban Faust, Pär Furå, Per Gudmundson, Olle Gällmo, Ulf Karlsson, Anders Norudde, Anton Olausson, Harald Pettersson, Anna Rynefors, Jan Winter and Jonas Åkerlund.
+Piper names to look for include Erik Ask-Upmark, Folke Dahlgren, Stefan Ekedahl, Alban Faust, Pär Furå, Per Gudmundson, Olle Gällmo, Per Jensen, Ulf Karlsson, Mikael Lund, Anders Norudde, Anton Olausson, Harald Pettersson, Anna Rynefors, Jan Winter and Jonas Åkerlund.

-(Erik, Alban, Olle, Ulf, Anders, Anton and Anna have received the honorary title "riksspelman" on Swedish bagpipe, which would roughly translate to "piper of the realm")
+(Erik, Folke, Alban, Olle, Per J, Ulf, Mikael, Anders, Anton and Anna have received the honorary title "riksspelman" on Swedish bagpipe, which would roughly translate to "piper of the realm")